fetchrobotics/docs/source/introduction.rst

  - To connect with Fetch & Freight, a laptop or desktop computer is needed.
-   Ideally Fetch & Freight can connect to a wireless network but users can also directly to Fetch or Freight via the ethernet port on each robot.
+   Ideally Fetch & Freight can connect to a wireless network but users can also directly to Fetch or Freight via the Ethernet port on each robot.

 * **Linux**